 Just a note before posting the following.
 I actually wrote it last week when I was on my way to Asheville.
 I arrived last Thursday and have been working full out to get the studio organized.
 I’ll post again with pictures of the new studio, but here is the Two-Step for now.

 Testing out the new rayon chenille before the Just Weave class scheduled for January, I put on a warp for two scarves before I left Jersey.
-One is for my husband who not only drove me 010to Silk City, but waited around for me while I shopped, with only a couple of references to the time.
+One is for my husband who not only drove me to Silk City, but waited around for me while I shopped, with only a couple of references to the time.
 He fancied a super fine cashmere and a black/ivory tweed rayon chenille.
 The cashmere would have been at least 45 epi, and a fortune even at outlet prices, so I threw the tweed chenille in the basket.

 I set up a 2 dark, 2 light color-and-weave warp with black for a little variety.
 With my warping board in North Carolina already and only the horizontal warping reel left in the New Jersey studio, my first challenge was trying to use the warping paddle with the reel.
 Couldn’t figure out how to make the crosses with the paddle and the pegs on my reel, so I wound two separate warps and warped front to back, not my preferred method.